Computing Resources

 • Lab hosted servers: Some labs in the department of Bacteriology manage their own laboratory server.
 Your PI would know the information on how to log in to those.
 Not all labs have this.
 Often Linux based most of the time.

 • “Centers”: Centers overlap departments, and different faculty members can be part of different centers.
 Many Bacteriology Faculty are members of the Great Lakes Bioenergy Research Center.
 The GLBRC has a compute server and staff dedicated to help with bioinformatics.
+We can assist researchers wanting to learn how to use HTCondor to run bioinformatics jobs on the GLBRC servers, however we direct questions related to the GLBRC staff.

 • UW-Madison Cloud Campus Infrastructure: UW-Madison DoIT Research Cyberinfrastructure manages cloud servers through vendor deals (Amazon, Google, Microsoft) with UW-Madison, and are available to any lab/department.
 With this option, your lab would pays for a server that you can manage, with support from DOIT.
 This is a pay-per-use option.
 They host office hours (see Calendar tab) each week if you are curious about this option.
+We have not yet provided CCI support within the department at the moment but let us know if this is something you are interested in learning more about.

 Outside Bacteriology